 Compiler Invocation What is Generated -xer flag is used to compile ASN.1 without XER encoding instructions Generated code supports BASIC-XER, canonical XER, and OSys-XER.
 Set the flags described above to choose the desired encoding at runtime.
-Generated PDU methods (e.g. ASN1C_MyType::Decode, ASN1C_MyType::Encode, XmlEnc_MyType_PDU, XmlDec_MyType_PDU) will automatically set OSASN1XER for you, meaning that these can ONLY be used for XER. -xsd produces schema that validates BASIC-XER encodings. • Generated code supports EXTENDED-XER only.
+Generated PDU methods (e.g. ASN1C_MyType::Decode, ASN1C_MyType::Encode, XmlEnc_MyType_PDU, XmlDec_MyType_PDU) will automatically set OSASN1XER for you, meaning that these can ONLY be used for XER. -xsd produces schema that validates BASIC-XER encodings.
+Generated code supports EXTENDED-XER only.
 You should set the OSASN1XER flag.
-If you are using the PDU methods, it will be automatically set for you. -xsd produces schema that validates EXTENDED-XER encodings.
-As of this writing, this is not fully supported. -xml used to compile ASN.1 This is the same as the first entry (using -xer) except that the generated PDU methods will NOT automatically set OSASN1XER for you.
+If you are using the PDU -xml used to compile ASN.1 This is the same as the first entry (using -xer) except that the generated PDU methods will NOT automatically set OSASN1XER for you.
 This means you will get OSys-XER encodings unless you set the flag yourself. -xsd produces schema that validates OSys-XER encodings.